Multicultural Affairs

 Multicultural Programming

 Multicultural Programming's primary mission is to coordinate and implement comprehensive educational, cultural, and social programs that celebrate diverse cultural contributions.
-These programmatic efforts are designed to promote dialogue while creating opportunity for students to develop and expand their cultural competencies.
+These programmatic efforts are designed to promote dialogue while creating opportunities for students to develop and expand their cultural competencies.
 The ultimate goal is to expose and educate all students to understand and appreciate racial and ethnic differences.
-Annual signature programming includes Latin Heritage, Native American, Black History and Asian American Month celebrations.
-Other programs include WSU Martin Luther King Jr. Youth Breakfast and Courageous Conversations.
+Annual signature programming includes Latin Heritage, Native American/Indigenous Heritage, Black History, Women's History and Asian American Month celebrations.
+Other programs include WSU Dr. Martin Luther King Jr. Youth Breakfast, Courageous Conversations, and African American Read In Day.

-Third World Alliance (TWA) is a student organization dedicated to promoting inclusion and multicultural diversity and enhancing pluralism on campus and within the Worcester community.
+Intercultural Student Alliance (formerly known as Third World Alliance) is a student organization dedicated to promoting inclusion and multicultural diversity and enhancing pluralism on campus and within the Worcester community.
 The organization features activities aimed at informing, educating, enriching, and encouraging conversation around topics related to ethnically and racially diverse issues.